taahabz/Qalam-Survey-Extension/README.md

 ---

 ## 💭 FAQ

+**Q: Do I need to install Node.js or any technical stuff?**
+A: Nope!
+Just download the repo and load the `build` folder into Chrome.
+That's it.
+No coding required.

+**Q: I don't see the build folder?**
+A: Make sure you downloaded the whole repo.
+The build folder should be right there with all the ready-to-use extension files.

 **Q: Will I get caught using this?**
 A: It just fills forms like a human would.
 It's not hacking anything, just automating clicks.